jekyllrb-ko/jekyllrb-ko.github.io/_docs/troubleshooting.md

 Running bundle install in /home/user/test...

-Your user account isn't allowed to install to the system RubyGems.
+Your user account is not allowed to install to the system RubyGems.
 You can cancel this installation and run:

     bundle install --path vendor/bundle

 to install the gems into ./vendor/bundle/, or you can enter your password and install the bundled gems to RubyGems using sudo.